Jonekee/logger-app/README.md

 Install this app using NPM: `npm install -g logger-app`

-Then run the using the command `logger-app`
+Then run the using the command `logger-app`.
+This will run the app on the default ports, `8080` for the web server and `3030` for the API.
+If you need to change these, see the below details on configuration.

-## Configuration
+## App Configuration

+By default the app will run the UI server on port `8080` and the API server on port `3030`.
+These, and other values, can be changed using the following methods:

+### 1. Through the web UI (coming in next release)

+If you are an admin (all users are admin in releases below 1.1) then you can access the app admin settings through the web UI.
+There you can change various app settings and they will be saved back to whichever config file you are using (see below).

+So if you don't want to have to manually edit any config, start the app, make your changes through the UI and then restart the app for them to take effect.
+*Note:* Only port value changes need an app restart.

+### 2. Pre-packaged config file

+When installed the app comes with a default config file, stored in the root NPM module folder.
+This file is called `system.json`.
+This file is automatically used by the app if no command-line override is given.
+You can manually make your config changes here and restart the app for them to take effect.
+If any essential properties are missing from this file then they will be created with default values on startup.

+### 3. External config file

+You can use the command-line parameter `--config [file]` or `-c [file]` to specify specific config file to be used instead to the pre-packaged file.
+This file should contain the same properties as the pre-packaged file, so take a copy of that if you need to create one.
+This must be a JSON file and can be stored anywhere that the app process has access to.
+If any essential properties are missing from this file then they will be created with default values on startup.

+### 4. Command-line overrides

-By default the app will run the UI server on port 8080 and the API server on port 3030.
-You can override this by passing command line arguments, either `--port [port]` and `--apiport [apiport]` or `-p [port]` and `-a [apiport]`.
+You can override app config values by passing command line arguments, either `--port [port]` and `--apiport [apiport]` or `-p [port]` and `-a [apiport]`.
+These settings can be used along side a config file but will always override the values found there.

-Alternatively you can specify the properties `"port"` and `"apiport"` in a JSON config file which you provide using the command line argument `--config [file]` or `-c [file]`.
-Command line port arguments will override config port settings.
+## System Configuration

-The log files to be watched should be manageable through the web UI but is currently in development.
-The file that stores these details is [system.json](./system.json) in the base folder of this application, make changes manually there for now.
+The method of adding/editing/deleting groups and logs through the UI is currently in development.
+Please make your changes manually in either of the two config file methods mentioned above.

 ## How it works